 Log into ILLiad, then click on Change User Information under the Tools heading.
 Make any necessary changes and click Submit Information.

 NOTE: we cannot order

 - Textbooks or required texts for classes.
-ILL cannot serve as a substitute for purchasing these items.
+ILL cannot serve as a substitute for purchasing these items for two reasons:

 - Items already owned by this library.
 Please check the online catalog for books, or Journal Finder for periodical titles and dates before initiating an ILL request.